co42/terraform-provider-elasticsearch/README.md

   - **schedule**: (required) A periodic or absolute time schedule.
   - **repository**: (required) The snapshot repository that will contain snapshots created by this policy.
   - **configs**: (optional) Configuration for each snapshot that will be created by this policy.
 It's a string as JSON object.
+  - **retention**: (optional) Retention rules used to retain and delete snapshots created by the policy.
+It's a string as JSON object.
 ___

 ### Watcher resource